-This 1-hour return walk takes you along the escarpment to enjoy some stunning views and also links with the Quoll track, giving you the opportunity for a 2-hour walk.
-Suitable for those with average fitness as there are some ups and downs.
+This 1-hour return walk takes you along the escarpment to enjoy some stunning views and can also link with the Quoll track, giving you the opportunity for a 2-hour walk. – Suitable for those with average fitness as there are some ups and downs.

 This great 45-minute walk takes you around the lake, through the cow paddock and into a beautiful tree-fern forest.
 You will meander through thick tree ferns, open glades and past old growth trees.
 The forest abounds with wildlife and an evening walk will assure you plenty of wildlife viewing, perhaps even a siting of the elusive quoll.

 If you are sure footed, this can be a lovely option for those looking for a scenic jog.

 Take a ramble through these pretty woods to see several huge trees missed by the early settlers’ saws.
 Estimated to be around 350 years old, these trees now provide shade for our highland cows, so be prepared to share the path with these hairy folk.

 It takes around 55 minutes and can be found by walking up the main road towards the golf course.
 If you are attentive you may even come across our Forest Chapel in your travels.